khvashchenko/generali/README.md

 # Generali landing page

 ## Project Presentation
 Hello!
-I would like to present my test project, in which I implemented a responsive website using modern libraries and technologies.
+I would like to present my project, in which I implemented a responsive website using modern libraries and technologies.

 **Key Features of the Project:**